Reading from Print vs Screens: The 4 Most Surprising Facts from Recent Research

 Written by Matt on Thursday 12th March 2020

-Dr. Wolfe often uses this poignant quote about disruption and change from MIT scholar Sherry Turkle when presenting on her print vs screens research, "we do not err as a society when we innovate, but we do when we ignore what we disrupt or diminish while innovating."
+"We do not err as a society when we innovate, but we do when we ignore what we disrupt or diminish while innovating," says Neuroscientist Maryanne Wolfe.

-We reviewed some recent studies that focus on comprehension differences and medium preferences (as in, the reading medium- paper vs screens) among college students, and made a list of the most surprising facts.
-We also reviewed a recent study that begins to unravel why the comprehension differences may exist.
+We reviewed some recent studies that focus on comprehension differences and medium preferences (as in, paper vs screens) among college students, and made a list of the most surprising facts.
+We also reviewed recent studies that begins to unravel why the comprehension differences may exist and how young brains react differently to each reading medium.

 This post would be remiss if we did not mention that there are benefits to technological innovations, and that some learners will prefer and benefit from using digitally delivered content on screens.
 Our point overall is educators and instructional designers in decision making positions should be aware that there is not a one size fits all decision to be made.

-The simple fact is that research shows there are indeed measurable differences in comprehension between these types of reading mediums, and as a result that educators and instructional designers should consider the educational impact the reading medium will have on their students if they are making that decision for them.
+The simple fact is that research shows there are certainly measurable differences in comprehension when it comes to print vs screens, and as a result educators and instructional designers should consider the educational impact the reading medium will have on their students.

 printMe1.com's approach is to use technology to provide a convenient print option for content creators and instructors using open source content to offer to their learners, after a PDF has been distributed digitally.